FAQs

 • I’m a firm believer that your body already knows what it needs to do to recover, your job is to help it.

 A tattoo is an open wound, and your body treats it no differently.
 Keep it clean.
 Soap and water.
-No swimming, no baths, and no soap or lotion with fragrances until fully healed (3-6 weeks).
-If your tattoo is oozing the first few days, you can put tegaderm or plastic wrap over it to keep it from staining your clothes, but be sure to change it at least every 12 hours and wash with soap and water.
-Once your tattoo begins to peel, you can use unscented lotion if you want to.
+No swimming, no baths (please shower!), and no soap or lotion with fragrances until fully healed (3-6 weeks).

 The other thing you can do?
 Stay hydrated, eat protein.
 Bodies heal faster when taken care of.